 IT satisfaction survey update: timeliness of support.
 As mentioned last month, following the recent LSAIT satisfaction survey, we will cover a different topic related to the results over the coming months.
 This month's topic relates to elements of effective IT service.
 When asked to rank a variety of elements of effective IT support, faculty and staff both consistently ranked timeliness of problem resolution as priority number one, including the ability to prioritize support for especially urgent situations.
 LSAIT is espousing this as a top priority in our support and are looking for ways to continue to sustain and strengthen our ability to provide timely support (Contact: email@example.com).

 ICOS Big Data Summer Camp — It is a good bet that within a few years, a standard part of graduate training in the social sciences will include a hefty dose of "how to make use of big data,".
 ICOS, with sponsorship from ARC and LSAIT ARS will offer a one-week "big data summer camp" for doctoral students interesting in organizational research, with a combination of detailed examples from researchers; hands-on instruction in Python, SQL, and APIs; and group work to apply these ideas to organizational questions.
 The dates of the camp are all day May 19-22 and the afternoon of May 29 for group project presentations.
 Enrollment is free, but students must commit to attending all day for each day of camp, and be willing to work in interdisciplinary groups.
-Sign up for camp here.
+Sign-ups are no longer available.
 (Contact: Nancy Herlocher)